tinyjin/flutter_text_selection_controls/text_selection_controls/README.md

 # text_selection_controls

 This package allows you to create custom text selection controls and use them in the SelectableText widget or in the TextForm or TextFormField widgets.
+You can style the texts and the icons to match the theme of your app.

 ## Screenshots